-3.3.4 [Z3-specific] Use the low dictionary resolution to your advantage if(w == 'insect' or 'insects')

-The z3 format has a resolution of 6 characters; that is, every single word is identified by its first 6 characters.
-The compiler will replace every word with the suitable dictionary value, which means literally tests the same thing twice.
+3.3.4 [Z3-specific] Use the low dictionary resolution to your advantage the suitable dictionary value, which means literally tests the same thing twice.
 Remove any useless test to save a few bytes every time.
-This could also help with fitting everything in a "name" property, instead of having to write a "parse_name" routine, which is costly.
+This could also help with fitting everything in a "name" property, instead of having to write a "parse\name" routine, which is costly.